 Madison Chamberlain

-A Bay Area native, soprano and Adoro Ensemble Coordinator Madison Chamberlain is a second-year undergraduate at UCLA pursuing a BA in Music Education and studying voice with Vladimir Chernov.
-She is an active member of the UCLA Chamber Singers and Adoro Music Ensemble, and will be joining Seraphic Fire’s Ensemble Artist Program this year.
-With Chamber Singers, Madison sang soprano in the solo vocal quartet for Lera Auerbach’s West Coast premiere of “Vessels of Light” in Royce Hall.
-Madison aspires to become a choral conductor at the K-12 and collegiate levels, and hopes to inspire young artists to develop a passion for music, as she did, through music education.
+Madison Chamberlain is a soprano originally from the San Francisco Bay Area.
+She is currently a fourth-year undergraduate student pursuing a BA in Music Education and a BM in Vocal Performance at UCLA, studying voice with esteemed baritone Vladimir Chernov.
+In her time at UCLA, she has performed with the UCLA Chamber Singers and UCLA Opera.
+With the UCLA Chamber Singers, Madison sang Soprano in the vocal quartet for Lera Auerbach’s West Coast premiere of “Vessels of Light” in beautiful Royce Hall and participated in Seraphic Fire’s Ensemble Artist Program, where she performed in Southern Florida with leading choral professionals.
+Outside of school, Madison is an active member of Adoro Ensemble as a Resident Artist and Administrative Collaborator, with a strong belief in Adoro’s mission to bridge humans through the power of the voice.
+Madison aspires to become a choral conductor and educator at the K-12 and collegiate levels, hoping to inspire young artists to develop a passion for music, as she did, through music education.

 -